Why is it difficult to embrace change?

 Pause.
 Think about the behaviour, attitudes, beliefs, habits, perception, thoughts and inclinations that you need to change in order to achieve your goals.
 Do not let the inability to adapt to change block you from pursuing your goals or moving on from tough situations.

 Learn from the butterfly

 Before it reaches optimum maturity, the butterfly goes through a lot of changes, and it adapts accordingly since it is necessary for its survival.
 It stops leading the life of a crawling creature and begins to live the life of a flying creature.
 During the transformation, it takes time, even needing to close itself up and isolate itself in preparation for change as an individual.
 We can learn from the butterfly.
 Sometimes life necessitates change.
 And we need to accept it as much as it proves difficult.
 In the long run, by adapting and embracing change you become a happy butterfly.

 Life is for living.
 Keep living.
 Don’t give up.

-Check out the quote about change below.
+Check out the change quote below.
 It has been quoted and narrated by many people but it has not lost its value as yet.
-It’s often used by addiction centers as a motivation for change to individuals who have realized that they need to break their bad habits.
+It’s often used by addiction centres as a motivation for change to individuals who have realized that they need to break their bad habits.
 If it makes sense for you, consider it a reminder.